 Rice noodles vs traditional pasta

-I find it interesting that Cooking Light failed to add the noodles into their final calorie count.
-Although the numbers look better that way, I've added them into mine since I figured they were kind of key to the dish.
+I find it interesting that Cooking Light failed to add the noodles to their final calorie count.
+Although the numbers look better that way, I've added them to mine since I figured they were kind of key to the dish.
 So here's my recipe for Thai Chicken with Saucy Rice Noodles (formerly known as Thai-Style Stir-Fried Chicken)

 - 2 tablespoons brown sugar